esvhd/notes/ML/random_things.md

 - `TheilSenRegressor`: good for small outliers in both `X` and `y`, but beyond certain point it does worse than `OLS`.
 - `HuberRegressor`: Cannot compare scores directly with others.
 Does not ignore outliers, only lessens their effect.

+## Statistics Done Wrong

+Use power analysis when designing the experiment / research.
+Statistical power is affected by three things:

+- The size of the effect one is looking for
+- The sample size
+- Measurement error

+Use **assurance** instead of power when you need to measure an effect with precision.

+Use confidence intervals instead of just p-values.

+Adjust for confounding factors.

+Watch out for **pseudoreplication**, such as taking separate measurements of the same subject over time (autocorrelation).
+Example, 1970 study claiming women's menstrual cycles can synchronise if they lived in close contact.

+Use methods such as **hierarchical models** and **clustered standard errors** to account for strong dependence between your measurements.

+p-value and base rate fallacy, i.e. detecting rare events. p-value tells us the probability of being surprised by data assuming no effect.
+It does **not** tell us the chance of the hypothesis is true.

+**Bonferroni** percedure implicitly assumes that **every** null hypothesis tested in multiple comparison is true.
+Use **Benjamini-Hochberg** procedure instead for multiple testing:

+1. Perform statistical tests and get p-value for each experiment.
+Make a list and sort it in ascending order.
+2. Choose a **false-discovery** rate and call it `q`.
+Call the number of statistical tests `m`.
+3. Find the largest `p` value such that $p \leq iq/m$ where $i$ is the p-value's order in the sorted list
+4. call that p-value and all smaller than it statistically significant.

+This procedure guarantees that out of all statistically significant results, **on average no more than $q$ percent will be false positives.**

+**Error bars** could represent three different things:

+1. 2x standard deviation of the measurement, 1x each side.
+Measures the spread of data.
+2. 95% confidence interval for the estimate
+3. 2x standard error for the estimate, 1x each side.

+2 & 3 both estimate how far the average of this sample might be from the **true** average.

+Non-overlapping standard errors do not suggest the difference between the two is **not** statistically significant.

+Standard deviation do not give enough information to judge significance, whether they overlap or not.

+Don't arbitrarily split continuous variables into discrete groups unless you have good reasons.

+Don't choose the groups to maximise statistical significance.

+Also some bad examples using step-wise regression, which is essentially iteratively testing for parameter significance...
+Problems: multiple comparison, bound to produce false positives, no guarantees about the overall false positive rate, nor are they guaranteed to select the best features.

+Use random assignment to eliminate confounding variables / Simpson's paradox (some effect is declared by when controlling for some variable the effect can no longer be found, Berkerley female application acceptance rate example).